klept0/C25K-Calendar-Creator/README.md

 - **Weekly Summary**: Insert a row after each week and use `=COUNTIF(D2:D4,"Y")` for completed, `=COUNTIF(G2:G4,"Missed")` for missed, and a motivational message formula.
 - **Auto-Backup/Versioning**: Use File > Version history (Google Sheets) or a VBA macro (Excel).

-All formulas/macros are beginner-friendly and can be copy-pasted or are pre-filled in the CSV.
-See the tool and repo README for more details.
+All formulas/macros are beginner-friendly and can be copy-pasted or are pre-filled in the Excel file.
+See the "Macros & Instructions" sheet in your progress tracker for more details.

 </details>